 The Fellowships are fully online and travel to the UK is not required.

-Successful candidates will have the opportunity to collaborate virtually with a research group or designated individuals at the University of Liverpool.
+Successful candidates will have the opportunity to collaborate virtually with designated individuals (e.g. academic mentors) and research groups at the University of Liverpool.

 The Fellowship will offer: